-- 9.10.
+9.10.
 The sponsor is the individual, organisation or partnership that takes on overall responsibility for proportionate, effective arrangements being in place to set up, run and report a research project.
 All health and social care research has a sponsor.
-The sponsor is normally expected to be the employer of the chief investigator in the case of non-commercial research or the funder in the case of commercial research.
-The sponsor has overall responsibility for the research, including: - a. identifying and addressing poorly designed or planned research and poorquality research proposals, protocols or applications and ensuring that research proposals and protocols: - take into account systematic reviews of relevant existing research evidence and other relevant research in progress, - make appropriate use of patient, service user and public involvement and - are scientifically sound (e.g. through independent expert review), safe, ethical, legal and feasible and remain so for the duration of the research, taking account of developments while the research is ongoing; - b. satisfying itself that the investigators, research team and research sites are suitable;
+The sponsor is normally expected to be the employer of the chief investigator in the case of non-commercial research or the funder in the case of commercial research (The employer or funder is not automatically the sponsor; they explicitly accept the responsibilities of being the sponsor).
+The sponsor has overall responsibility for the research, including:

+- a. identifying and addressing poorly designed or planned research and poor-quality research proposals, protocols or applications and ensuring that research proposals and protocols: - take into account systematic reviews of relevant existing research evidence and other relevant research in progress, - make appropriate use of patient, service user and public involvement and - are scientifically sound (e.g. through independent expert review) (For educational research, the scientific validity and quality may be established by the chief investigator (i.e. the supervisor) at a level appropriate to the nature of the course), safe, ethical, legal and feasible and remain so for the duration of the research, taking account of developments while the research is ongoing; - b. satisfying itself that the investigators, research team and research sites are suitable; - c. ensuring that roles and responsibilities of the parties involved in the research and any delegation by the sponsor of its tasks are agreed and documented; - d. ensuring adequate (provision is made for insurance or indemnity to cover liabilities which may arise in relation to the design, management and conduct of the research project; and - e. ensuring appropriate arrangements are made for making information about the research publicly available before it starts (unless a deferral is agreed by or on behalf of the research ethics committee); agreeing appropriate arrangements for making data and tissue accessible, with adequate consent and privacy safeguards, in a timely manner after it has finished; and ensuring arrangements for information about the findings of the research to be made available, including, where appropriate, to participants (For educational research, registration, accessibility of data and tissues, and dissemination may be limited to institutional arrangements); - f. ensuring that, where expected or required, the research has approval from a research ethics committee (Whether outright or following a provisional opinion, resubmission or appeal) and any other relevant approval bodies before it begins;